GRIDAPPSD/app-deconfliction/service/README.md

 $ ./run-deconfliction.sh <MODEL> <APPS> [--optlib <OPTLIB>] [--interval <INTERVAL>] [--weights <WEIGHTS>]
 ````

 where \<MODEL\> is a shorthand used for looking up the full GridAPPS-D simulation request and feeder mrid.
-Currently, the only \<MODEL\> value supported for app deconfliction development is "123apps", which uses the updated IEEE 123-bus model that includes batteries, assuming that has been loaded into the GridAPPS-D platform per the guidance above.
+Currently, the only \<MODEL\> value supported for the deconfliction service is "123apps", which uses the updated IEEE 123-bus model that includes batteries, assuming that has been loaded into the GridAPPS-D platform per the guidance above.

 \<APPS\> is a shorthand code composed of the first letters for each of the competing apps to run.
 The possible apps are resilience, code "r" or "R"; decarbonization, code "d" or "D", and profit_cvr, code "p" or "P".
 Thus, "rdp" would run all three apps and "rd" would run resilience and decarbonization without profit_cvr.